nushell/nushell.github.io/lang-guide/lang-guide.md

 open '*.txt'  # it's quoted, opens a file named `*.txt`
 ```

-You can use the 'glob' command to expand a glob when needed.
+You can use the `glob` command to expand a glob when needed.

 ```nu
 glob *.nu
 # => /home/you/dev/foo.nu /home/you/dev/bar.nu
 ```

 Notice the glob, after expansion, always gets expanded into a list of fully quallified pathanes.

 Here is a idiomatic Nu way to get just the simple filenames in the current directory: